 Try this one.
-We found the above card in the back of an old desk that was once in the Abraham & Straus department store in Brooklyn.
+The above card was in the back of an old desk that was once in the Abraham & Straus department store in Brooklyn.
 It is a simple card, no ostentation, all business.
-We know what Seaman Schepps sells; it doesn’t need a photo or description.
+Those who know, know what Seaman Schepps sells; it doesn’t need a photo or description.
 It’s a great way to brand your business, or yourself.
 Good taste.

 It is a card for Patricia Vaill, from Seaman Schepps Jewels.
-What a great brand Seaman Schepps is!
 The address is 485 Park Avenue, Corner 58th Street, New York, NY 10022.
 That’s still their address.

 What’s neat is her New York Times obituary.
 It says:

 Published: February 18, 1993 Patricia Schepps Vaill, a jewelry designer, died on Sunday at her home in Manhattan.
 She was 74….